Lifting Elementary Abelian Covers of Curves: Abstract

 \section{Abstract}

 Given a Galois cover of curves $f$ over a field of characteristic $p$, the lifting problem asks whether there exists a Galois cover over a complete mixed characteristic discrete valuation ring whose reduction is $f$.
 In this paper, we consider the case where the Galois groups are elementary abelian $p$-groups.
 We prove a combinatorial criterion for lifting an elementary abelian $p$-cover, dependent on the branch loci of lifts of its $p$-cyclic subcovers.
 We also study how branch points of a lift coalesce on the special fiber.
-Finally, we analyze lifts for several families of $(\Z/2)^3$-covers of various conductor types, both with equidistant branch locus geometry and non-equidistant branch locus geometry, including the first known lifts for elementary abelian covers with non-equidistant geometry beyond $(\Z/p)^2$-covers.
+Finally, we analyze lifts for several families of $(\Z/2)^3$-covers of various conductor types, both with equidistant branch locus geometry and non-equidistant branch locus geometry.